 Many programs or events will require special permits or licenses.
 Take the time to research the permits and license agreements and fill-out all paperwork and submit in a timely fashion.
 Road closures and entertainment with flammable objects are an example of a few issues that warrant a special permit.

 Will you be conducting a raffle at your event?
 If so, then you must have a Michigan Raffle License.
-Refer to the following website for more information and the forms needed to complete the process: http://www.michigan.gov/documents/BSL-CG-1655_1370_7.pdf"
+Refer to this State of Michigan website for more information and the forms needed to complete the process.

 As an event planner, you must also be aware of the insurance requirements that vendors must supply.
 If you are planning an event on campus where your guests will be riding a mechanical bull, taking flight in a jet-propelled wind tunnel or bouncing in a bounce house then you should contact the Manager of Risk Management to verify the vendor has met the University’s standards of coverage requirements.